 Other revenue' contributes 8%percantage to total revenue.
-Other revenue consists largely of the VAT refunds from SARS anticipated by the municipality of R76 million.

-Operating grants and transfers totals R587million in the 2023/24 below is a detailed split of the operating grants.
+Operating grants and transfers totals R585million in the 2023/24 below is a detailed split of the operating grants.
 The Municipal Systems Improvement Grant has also been included.

 Table 5 Operating Transfers and Grant Receipts